Mental Wellness

 Mental Wellness Starts Here

-Growing up in today’s world comes with unique challenges, and many girls struggle with feelings of loneliness—nearly 70% of girls ages 5–13 report experiencing it, which can take a toll on their mental well-being.
+Growing up in today’s world comes with unique challenges, and many girls struggle with feelings of loneliness.
+Nearly 70% of girls ages 5–13 report experiencing it, which can affect their mental well-being.
 Girl Scouts provides a safe, supportive space where girls and their families can openly explore emotions, develop self-care practices, and gain essential coping skills.
-Through meaningful connections, engaging activities, and a strong sense of community, Girl Scouts helps girls build confidence, resilience, and lifelong friendships—fostering healthy habits and overall well-being for a brighter future.
+Through meaningful connections, engaging activities, and a strong sense of community, Girl Scouts helps girls build confidence, resilience, and lifelong friendships —fostering healthy habits and overall well-being for a brighter future.

 Discover upcoming wellness events, mental wellness programs, and valuable tips and resources to support you and your family on your mental wellness journey.